 History of the Naples Army Airfield

-History of Naples Army Airfield During the early days of aviation in Collier County, Florida, planes landed on a golf course or the beach.
-But, that all changed in December 1943 as World War II clamored for more pilots, more gunners, and more aircraft.
-They built the Naples Airdrome, and suddenly the skies over Naples, Florida were filled with P-39s, P-40s, B-17s, and RP-63s.
-The orange “Pinball” (RP-63) participated in the Army Air force’s flexible gunnery training program.
-Hundreds of pilots and gunners were trained for combat and sent to the Pacific or European fronts.
+History of Naples Army Airfield, During the early days of aviation in Collier County, Florida.
+All incoming planes landed on a golf course or the beach.
+But, finally that all changed in December 1942 as World War II clamored for more pilots, more gunners, and more aircraft.
+That’s when they built the Naples Airdrome.
+Suddenly the skies over Naples, Florida were filled with P-39s, P-40s, B-17s, and RP-63s.
+These Aircraft all participated in the Army Air force’s flexible gunnery training program.
+As a result, hundreds of pilots and gunners were trained for combat and sent to the Pacific or European fronts.

-Established in 1942 as Naples Army Airfield by the United States Army Air Forces.
-Assigned initially to the Southeast Training Center (later Eastern Flying Training Command).
-Provided basic (level 1) flight training to flight cadets by Emery-Riddle Co; Fairchild PT-19s were the primary trainer used.
-Along with the flight training, was a sub-base to Buckingham Army Airfield for flexible gunnery training.
-Inactivated on November 1, 1945, being turned over to the War Assets Administration for conveyance to civil control as a public airport.
+Naples Army Airfield was established by the United States Army Air Forces in 1942.
+It was assigned to the Southeast Training Center (later Eastern Flying Training Command).
+Providing basic (level 1) flight training to flight cadets by Emery-Riddle Co.
+Therefore primarily using Fairchild PT-19s trainers.
+Along with the flight training, Naples Army Airfield was a sub-base to Buckingham for flexible gunnery training.
+As it was inactivated on November 1, 1945, And Therefore turned over to the War Assets Administration for conveyance to civil control as a public airport.

 Its primary mission during World War II was to train the aerial gunners who would defend bombers.
 In 1942 and 1943, most American fighter planes didn’t have the range needed to keep up with the bombers, so this would leave the bombers, and their crews unprotected on lengthy flights over enemy territory.
 Sitting in turrets and standing behind openings in the fuselage of the bomber, it was their job to shoot down attacking aircraft was critical to the United States’ success in both the European and Pacific theaters.